-The reason for this particular visit was part family day out and part research for the final scene in my third book.
+The reason for this particular visit was part family day out, part research for the final scene in my third book.
 The day started well.
-The sky was postcard blue and spirits were high, until a heated discussion arose as to which route we should take.
+The sky was postcard blue and spirits were high until a heated discussion arose as to which route we should take.

 So much for marital bliss!

 On this occasion, our plan wasn’t to trek to the summit but to hike along Salisbury Crags.
 Except we couldn’t decide which end to start from.
 Hubby proposed we should take the rockier route from the Holyrood entrance as the cliffs dip lower here, whereas I was convinced the grassy slope at north tail looked a less precarious way up.
 I won the argument, but as it turned out – I chose poorly.

 Yep, I totally underestimated just how steep and long the escarpment is here.
 The trail starts opposite the main Holyrood car park, branching off from the main paved path up a long grassy slope, which, at first, wasn’t too demanding, but all too soon rises sharply and continues that way to the top.
 Trust me, it was painful.
 After way too many hours of sitting hunched over my laptop, my legs weren’t just grumbling in protest – they were howling.